 Maximizing seating in a home theater layout

-Having the right home theater seating is essential for an optimal viewing experience.
+Having the right cinema room seating is essential for an optimal viewing experience.
 Since the seats are going to be used for (on average) about three hours at a time, it’s important that they are not only comfortable but well positioned.
 With Elite’s layout designs, we’ve provided suggestions on how to design a home theater with a variety of different ways to maximize the potential of theater chairs.

 The most crucial aspect when determining the seating layout is the size of the screen.
 As a general rule, the minimum viewing distance should be two times longer than the size of the screen.